mcnairsa/100-days-of-code/log.md

 ### Day ???/100: 10-12-2024
 **Today's Progress**:
-Design System mailnly completed.
+Design System mainly completed.
 Needs a bit of a tidy up.
 I may get to do that before I turn in.

 **Thoughts:**
 Reflecting on the importance of (a) reading the instructions properly and (b) following them.